 This incident is not considered to be related to an accident that occurred off the coast of Nova Scotia involving a McDonnell Douglas Model MD-11 series airplane.
 The cause of that accident is still under investigation.

 The FAA, in conjunction with Boeing and operators of Model MD-11 series airplanes, is continuing to review all aspects of the service history of those airplanes to identify potential unsafe conditions and to take appropriate corrective actions.
 This proposed airworthiness directive (AD) is one of a series of actions identified during that process.
 The process is continuing and the FAA may consider additional rulemaking actions as further results of the review become available.

 Explanation of Relevant Service Information

-The FAA has reviewed and approved McDonnell Douglas Alert Service Bulletin MD11-24A008, Revision 01, dated December 2, 1999, which describes procedures for a detailed visual inspection of the external power feeder cables in the forward cargo compartment between stations Start Printed Page 4791Y=879.000 and Y=1019.000 left of centerline to detect chafing or damage; repair, if necessary; and installation of spiral wrap.
+The FAA has reviewed and approved McDonnell Douglas Alert Service Bulletin MD11-24A116, Revision 01, dated October 11, 1999, which describes procedures for a general visual inspection of wiring behind the control panel of the APU located in the cockpit to detect chafing; repair, if necessary; and modification of the wiring behind the control panel of the APU.
+The modification includes installation of sleeving and fiber tying tape over wires.
 Accomplishment of the actions specified in the service bulletin is intended to adequately address the identified unsafe condition.